b1ack6urn/b1ack6urn.github.io/_posts/2022-08-21-restricted-access.md

 ```

-These steps will create a Least Privileged User which can connect only from the Whitelisted IPs and can execute the following 2 Commands:
+These steps will create a Least Privileged User which can connect only from the Whitelisted IPs and can execute the following 2 Commands as ROOT:
 - `nano /etc/hosts`
 - `find / -name someName`